fauzsp/fauzsp/README.md

 # 💫 About Me:
-🔭 **Currently Working On:** Scalable MERN stack applications with a focus on performance and innovation.  <br>👯 **Looking to Collaborate On:** Open-source projects and innovative SaaS platforms.  <br>🤝 **Looking for Help With:** Advanced architectural patterns, microservices, and DevOps practices.  <br>🌱 **Currently Learning:** Advanced cloud technologies, serverless architectures, and AI/ML integration.  <br>💬 **Ask Me About:** MERN stack, software engineering best practices, and leadership in tech.  <br>⚡ **Fun Fact:** Over 10 years of experience, including a recent role as Principal Software Engineer.
+🔭 **Currently Working On:** Scalable MERN stack applications with a focus on performance and innovation.  <br>
+👯 **Looking to Collaborate On:** Open-source projects and innovative SaaS platforms.  <br>
+🤝 **Looking for Help With:** Advanced architectural patterns, microservices, and DevOps practices.  <br>
+🌱 **Currently Learning:** Advanced cloud technologies, serverless architectures, and AI/ML integration.  <br>
+💬 **Ask Me About:** MERN stack, software engineering best practices, and leadership in tech.  <br>
+⚡ **Fun Fact:** When work gets overwhelming, I hit the road and escape out of town to recharge! 🚀

 ## 🌐 Socials: